Oluwajobs/oluwajobaa/_portfolio/WRF.md

 ## Downloading and setting up WRF environment.

 I have already done this part (hopefully correctly), so I'll write a page on this some other day if I need to reinstall it.
-Meanwhile, here's a [How to compile WRF link](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Compile/index.php) from UCAR's website.
+Meanwhile, here's a much more sophisticated link for [How to compile WRF](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Compile/index.php) from UCAR's experts.

 ## Running a simulation in WRF.